MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 ![image](https://github.com/user-attachments/assets/7bb53b7f-e580-4e94-8828-07f7096f14e1)

 The game developer can safely share `mod_api.json` with players, as it also functions as the game's mod API documentation.
-The optional work of writing and hosting a pretty website around this file, like a wiki, could then be left to the players.
+The optional work of generating and hosting a pretty website around this file, like a wiki, can then be left to the players.

 The `mod_api.json` file can just be shipped sitting next to the game's executable, because even if the user uses it to declare the game function `exit()` exists, mods still can't call that function.
 This is because any mod calling `exit()` in grug will actually be calling `game_fn_exit()` under the hood, which the runtime loader will fail to find, which grug will report with a nice error message.